djjudas21/puppet-freeradius/README.md

 development effort if the features aren't useful to my employer.

 ## Release Notes

+### 3.0.0
+  * More parameters available for `freeradius::client`
+  * Allow management of `freeradius::dictionary` with `source` or `content`
+  * Enable status checks for `freeradius::home_server`
+  * More configurable options for `freeradius` base class
+  * More sensible permissions on various config files
+  * Refactor `freeradius::ldap` as `freeradius::module::ldap` and add more params
+  * Create `freeradius::listen` to manage arbitrary listeners
+  * Create `freeradius::module::detail` to configure detail loggers
+  * Create `freeradius::module::eap` to manage instantiations of the `eap` module
+  * Create `freeradius::module::files` to manage instantiations of the `files` module
+  * Create `freeradius::module::huntgroup` to manage huntgroups
+  * Create `freeradius::module::ippool` to manage ippool resources
+  * Create `freeradius::module::linelog` to configure linelog loggers
+  * Create `freeradius::module::preprocess` to manage instantiations of the `preprocess` module
+  * Fix some compatibility problems with Debian/Ubuntu systems
+  * Allow `freeradius::site` resources (virtual servers) to have their content managed other than just with flat files
+  * Add more options to `freeradius::sql`
+  * Add various types of validation for Puppet 4

 ### 2.3.1
   * Fix bug with log rotation throwing errors when radiusd is not running